On Air Now

 Young Russian harpist Alisa Sadikova is astonishing.
 At seven she played Carnegie Hall, and once in double digits attended St Petersburg’s State Conservatory.
 Here she is, age 10, performing an utterly exquisite piece - The Fountain, by Marcel L. Grandjany.
 Watch out: the only thing cascading more than the melodies will be your tears.

-Mother and daughter play a Bach double concerto
+Music teacher and young pupil play a Bach double concerto

-This mum and her daughter take on some Bach and it makes us feel all the feelings.
-Oh, and the daughter is also an incredibly talented child prodigy who can pull off some pretty spectacular runs without breaking a sweat.
+This violin teacher and her six-year-old pupil take on some Bach and it makes us feel all the feelings.
+Oh, and the pupil is also an incredibly talented child prodigy who can pull off some pretty spectacular runs without breaking a sweat.
 Simultaneous 'aah' and 'wow'.

 Incredible Chopin from a self-taught 8-year-old